The Gospel According to John:

 start a Turning to God’s Word Bible study

 Thank you for your interest in The Gospel According to John: An Encounter with Grace & Truth.
-Information about beginning a Turning to God’s Word individual or group Bible study can be found at start a Bible study.
-Tami, Matthew, and I are available to answer your questions and to offer support.
-You may use this email to contact us directly if you’re interested in starting a Turning to God study or in having your study schedule listed with other TtGW study groups on our website. —Jennifer
+Information about beginning a Turning to God’s Word Bible study can be found at start a Bible study.
+Tami, Matthew, and I are available to answer questions and offer support.
+Contact us if you’d like to start one of our studies or have your schedule listed with other TtGW study groups on our website. —Jennifer

-*Turning to God’s Word printed Bible studies use the 2006 Revised Standard Version Second Catholic Edition (RSV2CE) translation for all Scripture references except those to the Psalms, which are taken from The Abbey Psalms and Canticles, prepared by the Benedictine monks of Conception Abbey and published in 2020 by the United States Conference of Catholic Bishops (USCCB).
-Online references link to the 1966 Revised Standard Version Catholic Edition (RSVCE) translation.
-The New International Version (NIV) audio recordings follow the same chapter and verse numbering as the RSVCE and RSV2CE but do not include the deuterocanonical books and passages.
+Turning to God’s Word printed Bible studies use the 2006 Revised Standard Version Second Catholic Edition (RSV2CE) translation for all Scripture references except those to the Psalms, which are taken from The Abbey Psalms and Canticles, prepared by the Benedictine monks of Conception Abbey and published in 2020 by the United States Conference of Catholic Bishops (USCCB).
+All Scripture links for the online study pages for The Gospel According to John: An Encounter with Grace & Truth are to the 1966 Revised Standard Version Catholic Edition (RSVCE) translation.
+The New International Version (NIV) audio recordings follow the same chapter and verse numbering as the RSV Catholic translations, but the NIV translation doesn’t include the deuterocanonical books and passages.